 The performance of the Company's 2012 annual impairment tests did not result in any impairment of the Company's goodwill.
 The WACC rates utilized in the 2012 analysis ranged from 8.5% to 10.5%.
 Excluding the Company's Healthcare reporting unit discussed below, if the fair value of each of the Company's other reporting units had been hypothetically reduced by 5% at April 30, 2012 the fair value of those reporting units would still exceed their net book value.
 If the fair value of each of the Company's reporting units been hypothetically reduced by 10% at April 30, 2012, one reporting unit within the Implants/Endodontics/Healthcare/Pacific Rim segment would have a net book value exceeding its fair value by less than \$1.0 million.
 Goodwill for this reporting unit totals \$24.1 million.
-Had the WACC rate of each of the Company's reporting units been hypothetically increased by 50 basis points at April 30, 2012, the fair value of all reporting units except for the Company's Healthcare reporting unit would still exceed their net book value.
+Had the WACC rate of each of the Company's Healthcare reporting unit would still exceed their net book value of all reporting units except for the Company's Healthcare reporting unit would still exceed their net book value.
 The Company's Healthcare reporting unit, a component of the Implants/Endodontics/Healthcare/Pacific Rim operating segment, was created as a part of the Astra Tech acquisition on August 31, 2011.
 At the date of acquisition, the fair value of the business equaled book value with goodwill for the reporting unit totaling \$279.0 million.
 Given the limited time since the acquisition date, the reporting unit fair value approximates the book value of the reporting unit.